akesterson/basic/README.md

 * `READ IDENTIFIER[, ...]` : Fill the named variables with data from a subsequent DATA statement
 * `RETURN` : return from `GOSUB` to the point where it was called
 * `RUN`: Run the program currently in memory
+* `STOP`: Stop program execution at the current point

 ## Functions